Default

 This same guardianship system also makes it hard for victims to get the legal support they need.
 By doing so, it promotes gender inequality and blocks efforts to protect those in forced marriages.

 There's a big need for changes to protect women and forced marriage victims better.
 Saudi laws on marriage and family should focus on stopping discrimination, empowering women, and creating strong legal protections.
-This would improve safety and respect everyone's rights, no matter their gender or status.
+This includes considering eco-friendly wedding dresses, which align with modern values and sustainability.
+Such changes would improve safety and respect everyone's rights, no matter their gender or status.

 Key Risks: